 AI can be used to automatically adapt UX based on user interactions in real-time.
 This is not only more efficient than traditional testing and optimization cycles, but it also means that UX can be adapted to the needs of each individual.

 There are already a number of ways in which AI can be utilized in content marketing to make the process more efficient and effective.

 - Automated scheduling and promotion of content

 - Personalized content

 - Machine-written content

-The benefits of using AI in content marketing are so clear and numerous that 60% of enterprise marketers planned to use AI in their content marketing strategy in 2018.
+The benefits of using AI in content marketing are so clear and numerous that 60% of enterprise marketers planned to use an AI marketing strategy for content production in 2018.

 5. Voice Search

 With the growth of mobile internet usage and smart home speakers, voice searches are increasing all the time and are expected to continue doing so throughout 2019 and beyond.